 Maps are great for establishing when your house first appears and for showing the area around it.
-The Ordnance Survey is a good place to start, and Ordnance Survey maps should be found at your local record office or reference library.
+The Ordnance Survey is a good place to start.

-• From 1953 in a 1:500 (or 50-inch series) they appear at irregular intervals.
+From 1953 in a 1:500 (or 50 inch series) they appear at irregular intervals.